MTG/compIAM/README.md

 * Adding new datasets
 * Adding tools or models
 * Improving the library features
+* Writing walkthroughs of the included tools
 * Identifying and fixing bugs

 Please check the [contribution guidelines](TODO) and get in touch in case you have questions or suggestions.

+## License
+TODO :)

+## Citing
+TODO :)